Translating Statements In Exercises 29–34, translate the statemen... | Channels for Pearson+

 Level of Confidence

-The level of confidence reflects the degree of certainty that the confidence interval contains the true population parameter.
-Common levels of confidence are 90%, 95%, and 99%, with higher levels indicating greater certainty but wider intervals.
-The level of confidence can be approximated based on the sample size and margin of error, often using standard normal distribution values.
+The level of confidence reflects the degree of certainty that the true population parameter lies within the confidence interval.
+Common levels of confidence are 90%, 95%, and 99%.
+The level of confidence is typically associated with the margin of error; for instance, a 95% confidence level is often used in surveys, suggesting that if the survey were repeated multiple times, 95% of the calculated intervals would contain the true parameter.

 Recommended video: